List of festivals in Costa Rica

-This is a list of festivals celebrated in Costa Rica: This list includes festivals of diverse types, among them regional festivals, commerce festivals, fairs, food festivals, arts festivals, religious festivals, folk festivals, and recurring festivals on holidays.
+This is a list of festivals celebrated in Costa Rica.
+This includes regional festivals, commerce festivals, fairs, food festivals, arts festivals, religious festivals, folk festivals, and recurring festivals on holidays.

 January

 Fiestas de Palmares

 This is celebrated in the first two weeks of January in Palmares de Alajuela.
 Concerts with music, rodeos and firework displays are held.
 There is also a fairground and sporting competition.

 Fiesta Patronal de Santo Cristo

-This is a religious fiesta held in mid January in Santa Cruz, Costa Rica.
+This is a religious fiesta held in mid January in Santa Cruz.
 Rodeos, folk dancing and street festivities are held for two days to honor Santo Cristo de Esquipulas.
 A parade of ox-carts is also part of the tradition, as is a large feast.

 Festival de las Kobe

 This is held in late January at Playas Esterillos, near Jacó.
 Mule races are held on the beach, with bullfights, music and a crafts fair.